 Our occasional trips to South Padre Island always include a lunch stop at Ceviche Ceviche.
 They do just one thing (really well): Ceviche.
 Shrimp and mahi mahi are offered with a variety of fresh produce and add-ins.
 I usually have a mix of shrimp and mahi mahi and vary the add-ins.

 When I decided to post a shrimp ceviche recipe, I had a tough time deciding which direction I wanted to go with it.
-Given our subtropical climate and availability of mangoes and avocados, I landed on Mango Avocado and Shrimp Ceviche Tostadas.
+Given our subtropical climate and availability of mangoes and avocados, I landed on mango, avocado, and shrimp.
 The flavors just dance on your tongue!

 🍤 About the Shrimp

 The shrimp is "cooked" in lime juice.
 This process results in a super fresh flavor and texture, but works best with really high quality shrimp.
 Living near the Gulf of Mexico, I have access to amazing wild-caught Gulf shrimp.

 Common wisdom says the lime juice “cooks” the fish or shellfish - partially or completely, depending on how long it soaks.
 The citric acid in the lime juice changes the structure of the proteins in the fish, making the fish more opaque and firm, just as if it had been cooked with heat.
 However, the acid does not kill bacteria and parasites as well as heat does, so it’s important to start with the freshest possible fish or seafood.

 If you're using farm-raised shrimp, you may wish to start with poached shrimp.
 Cover the shrimp with water, bring them to a boil, then remove them from the heat.
 Allow them to sit in the hot water for about 3 minutes, then drain and rinse with cold water to stop the cooking process.
 Proceed with the recipe.